mui/material-ui/docs/data/material/experimental-api/css-theme-variables/overview.md

 ## What's next

-- To start a new project with CSS theme variables, check out the [basic usage](/material-ui/experimental-api/css-theme-variables/usage/).
+- To start a new project with CSS theme variables, check out the [basic usage guide](/material-ui/experimental-api/css-theme-variables/usage/).
-- For an existing Material UI project, check out the [migration guide](/material-ui/experimental-api/css-theme-variables/migration/)
+- For an existing Material UI project, check out the [migration guide](/material-ui/experimental-api/css-theme-variables/migration/).
 - For theming and customization, check out the [how-to guide](/material-ui/experimental-api/css-theme-variables/customization/).